 "The dry dock is a concrete structure approximately five-hundred feet long, seventy-five feet wide, and one-hundred feet deep...Two intake lines travel approximately one hundred feet to a seawater pump containment room, which has two pumps.
 The two pump lines combine to a single line and the water travels approximately one-hundred fifty feet to the MGH building's mechanical room and into the heat exchangers.
 Since the CWIS was built before the current management acquired the property, the original design measures are not known.
 Information is based on current observations and maintenance in addition to anecdotal evidence from a police dive in the area.
-According to Boston police divers, who spoke with a MGH representative, there are two intake lines that protrude from the dry dock north wall which run down concrete steps about twenty-five feet below the water surface.
+According to Boston police divers, who spoke with a MGH representative , there are two intake lines that protrude from the dry dock north wall which run down concrete steps about twenty-five feet below the water surface.
 There are no screens on either line.
 The lines are cast iron and are approximately six inches in diameter.
 These two lines correspond to the two seawater pumps located in the seawater pump room.
 These pumps are able to pump water at a six-hundred gallons per minute (GPM) rate to the heat exchangers.
 Only one pump operates at any given time.
 The pipe from the pumps to the heat exchangers is a four-inch PVC pipe that runs under the walkway to the MGH building.
 The pipe discharges to two stainless-steel basket strainers in the mechanical room prior to the heat exchangers.
 The basket strainer screen size is approximately 1/16 of an inch wide.
 The system piping is scoped twice per year to check for system integrity.
 The basket strainers are cleaned and checked once per week.
 A flow meter located in the mechanical room measures the flow to the heat exchangers.
-The maximum operational flow is six hundred gpm.
-This flow rate is controlled by the operator by throttling the exchanger valves.
 The flow rate is adjusted as needed to maintain proper pressures within the cooling system through valves located in the mechanical room.
 The system will only run if the building needs to be cooled down.
 According to the operator, the cooling system usage is higher in the summer months than in the spring fall and winter months."